Has it hit you that Thanksgiving is next week?

 Three To Dos to help get me on track and feeling less holiday overwhelm for this week.

 I feel better now that I’ve listed them out!

 Over to you!

 Are you also feeling stressed and holiday overwhelm due to the closeness of the holidays?

-Here are three resources to help with the overwhelm:
+Here are three holiday planning resources to help with the overwhelm: